mako-framework/docs/04_databases_sql/03_orm.md

 It will return duplicates for articles that have more than one comment.
 This can be solved using a distinct select:

 	$articles = Article::distinct()->join('comments', 'article.id', '=', 'comments.article_id')->all();

-> Note that joining will make the selected records read-only.

 --------------------------------------------------------